mmcc007/fledge/README.md

 delivery, using automation.
 For more details see ([CICD](https://en.wikipedia.org/wiki/CI/CD)).

 This particular implementation of CICD is a slightly opinionated approach to CICD.
 It makes some simplifying assumptions that seems to work well with Flutter.
-Of course, these assumptions do not prohibit other methods of CICD.
+Of course, these assumptions do not prohibit evolving other CICD workflows after starting with `fledge`.

 The idea of this implementation of CICD is to do all development in a `dev` branch and when ready for beta, do a beta release